ska-telescope/ska-mid-itf-engineering-tools/chrome_extensions/bookmark_updater/README.md

 # Bookmark Updater Chrome Extension

 ## Overview
-The Bookmark Updater is a Chrome extension designed to automatically update specified bookmarks with new URLs based on defined namespaces.
+The Bookmark Updater is a Chrome extension designed to automatically update specified bookmarks' URLs to defined namespaces.
+It is meant to be used in Alfred's profile but can be adjusted to work on any bookmarks.
 It operates in the background, ensuring that the bookmarks are updated whenever the extension is installed or updated.

 ## Installation
 To install the extension locally:
 1. Clone the repository or download the files to your local machine.
 2. Open Chrome and navigate to `chrome://extensions/`.
 3. Enable "Developer mode" by toggling the switch in the upper right corner.
-4. Click "Load unpacked" and select the `bookmark_updater` directory.
+4. Click "Load unpacked" and select the `bookmark_updater` project in the `chrome_extensions` directory.
-5. The extension should now be visible in the Chrome toolbar.
+5. The extension should now be visible in the Chrome extension manager.

 ## Configuration
 The extension uses the following configuration: